 Average Interest Rate: 30-Year Fixed-Rate Mortgages

-The average rate on 30-year fixed-rate mortgage hit 4.45% in December 2011, its lowest level since the federal government began tracking mortgage interest rates in the early 1970s.
+The average rate on 30-year fixed-rate mortgage fell to 3.35% in December 2012, which, at the time, was the lowest level since the federal government began tracking mortgage rates in the early 1970s.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright 2013 FMG Suite.